Skip to content

 Find out how we are changing to meet the needs of members and serve the profession

 We've reviewed some areas of our governance to make sure we are meeting the needs of our growing and diverse membership.
-By doing this, we can support an evolving occupational safety and health profession.
+By doing this, we can support an evolving occupational safety and health profession and open up more opportunities to get involved for all members.

 Council and Presidential team